 individuals during a traumatic experience.
 Some of the specific brain processes involved in the formation of symptoms have

-as the treatments are provided by therapists who are trained and/or certified in their use, and are sufficiently educated about
+long as the treatments are provided by therapists who are trained and/or certified in their use, and are sufficiently educated

 Those of us who work with traumatized individuals know that recent traumas are often fueled or exacerbated by traumatic experiences from childhood that at the time were probably unrecognized as such.
 Good trauma treatment can address these issues when necessary, and if that is what the individual wants.